Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 3. When should my cat be vaccinated?

-The first vaccination usually takes place from the 8th week of life .
-This is followed by booster vaccinations and regular booster vaccinations .
+The first vaccination usually takes place at 8 weeks of age.
+This is followed by booster vaccinations and regular revaccinations.

 📅 Vaccination schedule for cats: